qir-alliance/qir-spec/specification/under_development/Instruction_Set.md

 subset that is sufficient for the supported QIR profile(s).
-The [Base Profile](profiles/Base_Profile.md) defines the minimal set of runtime functions that need to be supported for by a backend to permit computations that make use of qubits and measurements of qubits.Additional functions may be needed to support the use of data types beyond those for qubit and measurement result values.
+The [Base Profile](profiles/Base_Profile.md) defines the minimal set of runtime functions that need to be supported for by a backend to permit computations that make use of qubits and measurements of qubits.
+Additional functions may be needed to support the use of data types beyond those for qubit and measurement result values.